 We look forward to your arrival!
 Click on the links below to view important information designed to help you plan your arrival on campus and transition into life at UMW.

-International Student Check In Day for the 2015 spring semester is Thursday, January 8, 2015.
+International Student Check In Day for the fall 2015 semester is Monday, August 17, 2015.
 Students should plan to arrive at Washington DC’s Dulles Airport between 10:00am and 7:00pm on that date in order to receive free transportation from the airport to UMW’s campus.
 Please contact email@example.com with your flight information to take advantage of this service.
 Please note that student housing is not available prior to the check in date.
 Students arriving on alternate dates will be responsible for their own transportation and lodging until check in day.

 Finding the UMW Campus